maxguzman/stickerfy/README.md

 ## Architecture

-The architecture of this application is based on Docker containers, there is a `Makefile` that automate the local development environment installing all the dependencies that this application need:
+The application architecture is based on Docker containers, there is a `Makefile` that automate the local development environment installing all the dependencies that this application need:

 ![stickerfy-architecture](/static/stickerfy-architecture.png)